WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrading to Django 1.7
 -----------------------

-Please  adjust your :file:`settings.py` to match several changes in the configuration (consult :file:`settings_example.py` for correct values).

 Django 1.7 has a new feature to handle database schema upgrade called "migrations" which is incompatible with South (used before by Weblate).